 The PSCI has developed guidance tools tailored for our industry for assessing performance and risk.

-For auditing purposes, suppliers are categorized according to their activities: A - service providers, B - component & material suppliers, C - core suppliers & contract manufacturers.
+For auditing purposes, suppliers are categorized according to their activities: A - service providers and suppliers of non-supply chain goods, B - component & material suppliers, C - core suppliers & contract manufacturers.

 For A suppliers, the abbreviated PSCI Self-Assessment Questionnaire (SAQ) and Audit Report Template are used, as these supplier have less complex operations and requirements, especially in health, safety and environment.
 For B and C suppliers, the full PSCI SAQ and Audit Report Template should be used due to the complexity of their operations and requirements in all areas.